turian/audio-discrimination-crowdsource/README.md

   a.
 Generate SECRET_KEY
       # Run the following from the root of your project
-      Run `python generate_key.py`
+      `python generate_key.py`
       # Get your key and update in .env file SECRET_KEY='<your-key>'

-Deploy App
+  # Deploy App

   In this step the app is going to be launched to fly.io.

-  To create and configure new app
+   Create and configure new app
-  # It will ask for app name, region annd if you need Postgresql database
-    - Run `fly launch`
+    `fly launch`
-  Notes:
-    1. write custom app name or leave it blank to get random name
-    2. Choose the region for deployment: Closest to you
-    3. Say 'Yes' for the question Would you like to setup Postgresql database now
-    4. Database configuration: Development
-    5. would like to deploy now: NO  # some other configurations are not done yet

   This command will create you an app on Fly.io , spin up a postgres instance, and create an app configuration named fly.toml in your project root.

   To make sure the app is created successfully:
+  `fly apps list`

-   # This command prints 3 apps:
+    This command prints 3 apps:
-   # 1. your app,
+    1. your app,
-   # 2. database instance and
+    2. database instance and
-   # 3. Fly builders: to build docker images
+    3. Fly builders: to build docker images

-   Run `fly apps list`

 Secrets

 - Set the secrets  that you used in settings.py

-    - Run `fly secrets set DEBUG="1"`
-    - Run `fly secrets set SECRET_KEY="<your-key>"`
-    - Run `fly secrets set ALLOWED_HOSTS="localhost 127.0.0.1 [::1 <your_app_hostname>"` # the last parameter is app name which you got from fly launch
-    - Run `fly secrets set CSRF_TRUSTED_ORIGINS="https://<your_app_hostname>"`

-    Or Simply sectets can be loaded from .env
-    - Run `flyctl secrets import -a audio-discrimination-croudsource-dev .env`  # it will import secrets from .env file/

-Deploy

-To deploy the app ti the FLY platform
-  - Run `fly deploy`

-This command will use the Fly builder to build the Docker image , push it to the container registery and use it to deploy your application.

-Everything looks great.
-Make sure the app works by opening browser:
-  - Run `fly open`
-  # this will open the app in browser with it's host name

-Usefull Fly commands

     ```
-      fly apps list # to see list of apps
-      fly status # to check the status of the app
-      fly launch # to launch the app to fly.io
-      fly logs # to watch for logs
-      flyctl auth login # to login to fly.io via ctl
-      fly deploy # deploy the app
+    fly secrets set DEBUG="1"
+    fly secrets set SECRET_KEY="<your-key>"
+    fly secrets set ALLOWED_HOSTS="localhost 127.0.0.1 [::1 <your_app_hostname>"
+    fly secrets set CSRF_TRUSTED_ORIGINS="https://<your_app_hostname>"
     ```

+    Or Simply  import from .env
+    `flyctl secrets import -a audio-discrimination-croudsource-dev .env`

+# Deploy

+To deploy the app to the FLY platform
+  `fly deploy`

+This command will use the Fly builder to build the Docker image , push it to the container registery and use it to deploy your application.

+This will open the app in browser with it's host name `fly open`